char0n/ramda-adjunct/README.md

  - node >= 0.10.48

 Ramda Adjunct is being automatically tested against node version >=4 <=7.

-We are using webpack to build distributions that work also on older versions of node >=0.10.48, but these builds are not 100% guaranteed to work on such an old version of node.
-Although they are bundled by webpack they are not automatically tested by CI.
+### Legacy builds

+We are building our npm distributions by Webpack to support also legacy versions of node starting from 0.10.48.
+Although all tests are run only against node version >=4 <=7, we rely on Webpack to transpile ramda-adjunct into legacy ES5.
+It is also possible that our ES5 distributions run on node versions older than 0.10.48 as long as they support ES5.

 ## Installation